chitsuenchan/Mobile-and-API-QA/README.md

 1. Launch the Hong Kong Observatory App
 2. Click on the pop-ups to remove them
 3. Select the navigation menu and select the 9-Day Forecast
-4. Assert that we are on the 9-Day Forecast page by looking for the page title
+4. Assert the content for tomorrow's forecast is above 0 in length

 #### Test Two
 This corresponds to Task Two where it checks the Hong Kong Observatory API in particular the 9-Day Forecast and we are able to extract the relative humidity.
 The steps for this test are: